What are antidepressants?

 In patients with very severe depressive disorders who are likely to forget to take their medication, a depot injection (long-acting and slow release of medication) is administered by a mental health specialist or nurse.

-How long do antidepressants take to work?
+How long does an antidepressant take to work?

-Antidepressants work well in relieving the symptoms of anxiety and depression relatively quickly (2 to 4 weeks); however, their full benefits can take up to three months to be felt.
+They work well in relieving the symptoms of anxiety and depression relatively quickly (2 to 4 weeks); however, their full benefits can take up to three months to be felt.

 Treatment is usually recommended for a minimum of 6 months of stabilisation, after which a patient should be weaned off the medication under the supervision of their GP to avoid a recurrence of symptoms.